Accenture/kx.as.code/README.md

 ## Sounds good!
 Where can I get the images?
 Currently we do not have a public repository for the images needed for each virtualization solution.
 However, we have made it very easy to build your own.
 We have provided detailed instructions, but in short, you just need to fill out an environment file, run the Jenkins launch script, which creates your build environment, and finally, depending on the underlying solution, you can run the deploy jobs.

 Only the VMs for the local virtualization environments (VMWare, VirtualBox, Paralles) can be deployed via Jenkins at the moment.
-The private and public clouds need some command line love, but it's as easy as changing into the directory and execuitng `terraform appy`.
+The private and public cloud deployments need some command line love, but it's as easy as changing into the directory and execuitng `terraform apply`.

 ## Where is the solution now?

-I guess we will never be "finished".
+I guess it will never be "finished".
 DevOps is a fast paced world with lots of great tools coming out all the time.
+KX.AS.CODE was created and continued to be worked on as a side project by some very passionate and dedicted DevOps Engineers in Accenture Interactive ASGR, who have not lost their appetite for learning and trying new tools, so expect more releases to come in future! :partying_face:

 ## Contributing
+We are happy to receive contributions, ideas and dare I say it, bug fixes or suggestions on how to do things better!
+We never stop learning! :nerd_face:
-For more details on how you can contribute to the project, checkout the [CONTRIBUTE.md](CONTRIBUTE.md) file
+For more details on how you can contribute to the project, checkout the [CONTRIBUTE.md](docs/contribute.md) file

 ## Screenshots